The House at Baddesley Clinton

 " It was about five o'clock the following morning... when I suddenly heard a great uproar outside the main door... but a faithful servant held them back, otherwise we should all have been caught."

 The great hall was constructed in the 1570s and is dominated by a magnificent stone chimneypiece, which was originally elsewhere in the house.
-From here you can visit all the other rooms such as the drawing room, the chapel, library, Henry Ferrers’ bedroom and more.
+From here you can visit the other rooms such as the chapel, library, Henry Ferrers’ bedroom and more.

 Take your time, wander around the house and our friendly volunteers are posted around to tell you more about the history of Baddesley Clinton.